2008-02-20

 The third title in the Wheels on the Bus series, The Wheels on the Bus: Mango’s Big Dog Parade, is released on DVD.
 Roger Daltrey again voices and sings as Argon the dragon bus driver.

-Pete Townshend makes a surprise appearance at a gig by the group The Eels at London’s St. James Church.
-The show features a reading from group leader Mark Everett of his new book Things the Grandchildren Should Know.
+Pete Townshend makes a surprise appearance at a show by Mark Everett, leader of the band The Eels at London’s St. James Church.
+The show features a reading from his new book Things the Grandchildren Should Know.
 Everett invites Pete up to give the last reading.

 Ringo Starr holds a non-alcoholic-beverage party and charity gig in Surrey to bring in the new year.
 Fellow musicians and teetotalers Eric Clapton and Pete join him on stage under the band name Totally Abandoned for a loose rendition of classic tunes.
 Those in the know get in for a £50 donation